elfsternberg/barre/doc/00_Introduction.md

 fixed points, but one of them is *least*, one of them does the least amount of work, produces the smallest parse tree, and iterates the fewest times: `ε`.
-We assume that our expressions always terminate, that on each iteration they consume a string of finite length.
+We assume that our expressions always terminate, that on each iteration they consume a string of finite length, so we assume that every regular expression, even a recursive one, has a fxed point.

 The smallest regular expression that correctly handles a recursive expression is the *least* expression, the *least upper bound* on the set